- Get link

 The Mindset Shift: Letting Go of Pinterest Perfect

-The turning point came when I stopped following home décor accounts that made me feel bad about my space and started focusing on what I actually needed: functionality, comfort, and peace.
+The shift came when I stopped consuming content that made me feel bad about my space and started focusing on what I actually needed: functionality, comfort, and peace.
+As someone who writes about lifestyle, I had to ask myself an uncomfortable question: Am I living the advice I give to others?

 Your Comfort-First Journey Starts Now